Too tired to think about dinner? How to reduce the mental load of food

 Cooking and eating well doesn’t have to be complicated and stressful

-Because the aim is not to produce beautiful, elaborate meals every night.
+Because ultimately, the aim is not to produce beautiful, elaborate meals every night.
 It’s to make sure you can come home, pull out a few ingredients, put something in the oven, steam or roast some veg, add flavour you actually enjoy, and feed yourself well without exhausting yourself in the process.

 If you’re tired of overthinking food and want support to make eating well feel easier, that’s something I can help with.
 I work with women to optimise what they eat in a way that fits around real life — without rigid rules, complicated plans, or unnecessary overwhelm.
 Book a free intro call today to see how I can help.